 Whilst chest pain or discomfort (heartburn?) is still the most common symptom, women are more likely than men to have

 Looks glamorous, eh!
 What's less fun is that women who smoke are on average going to have their heart attacks a whole FIFTEEN YEARS SOONER than non-smoking women.
-That's a lot of life to lose for glamour!
+That is a lot of life to lose for glamour.

 "The sorrow which has no vent in tears may make other organs weep."

 Dr Henry Maudsley, psychiatrist

 Foods to reduce inflammation

 What is disturbing is that despite America having been admonished to reduce animal fat, change to polyunsaturated fats and take statins to reduce cholesterol, the number of people dying of heart disease continues to soar.

 Heart attack is far more complex that cholesterol, animal fat and a stressed life style.

 It is astonishing to read the confession of this cardiologist, the veteran of over 5,000 open heart surgeries; his assertion is that Medicine has been barking up the tree for over half a century, and he with them.
 Should we be going back to butter?